Recently updated on June 13th, 2024 at 02:54 pm

 Embrace Laoness

 Laoness is defined by Lonely Planet as the national psyche.
-There is a very laid back feel about the country and the people who call Laos home.
-Inspired by Buddhism, the people believe that karma has the strongest influence on life.
+There is a very laid-back feel about the country and the people who call Laos home.
+Inspired by Buddhism, the people believe karma has the strongest influence on life.
 It’s important to remain cool and calm and not get worked up.
 This attitude is very contagious and really adds to the experience of Laos.
+It reminded me of the Pura Vida of Costa Rica.

 Laos was once called the Land of a Million Elephants.
-Realistically, it was never quite a million, but the population of these beautiful giants have rapidly declined due to the timber industry, poaching and breeding problems.
+Realistically, it was never quite a million, but the population of these beautiful giants has rapidly declined due to the timber industry, poaching, and breeding problems.
 Why is this important to know?
 There are many different tour operators that advertise tours to see the elephants.
 It is so important to understand the practices behind these companies.
-I encourage you to read this article and do as much research as possible.
+I encourage you to read this article and research as much as possible.
 Also, this article outlines some of the positive things happening and might inspire you to participate.

 Respect the Saffron Robes

 One of the most popular things to do in Laos is to see the morning alms.
-Each morning, the Buddhist monks take a route through town collecting the offerings of the locals.
-We did not rush out in the morning to see this because it felt off to take pictures or witness something that is to sacred to the people of the community.
-I know lots of people go to watch, so I’m not saying to skip it, but make sure you understand the customs and expectations.
+Each morning, the Buddhist monks take a route through town to collect the offerings of the locals.
+We did not rush out in the morning to see this because it felt off to take pictures or witness something that is so sacred to the people of the community.
+Many people go to watch, so I’m not saying to skip it, but make sure you understand the customs and expectations.
 This article helps ask a few questions of travelers before attending.
-I would suggest a sunrise hike up Mount Phousi instead where you may catch a glimpse of the monks before climbing the stairs of the best local sunrise spot.
+I would suggest a sunrise hike up Mount Phousi instead, where you may catch a glimpse of the monks before climbing the stairs of the best local sunrise spot.

-I would also recommend Orange Robe Tours if you are visiting Luang Prabang.
-It gives you an amazing look into the daily life of a novice and it’s incredibly educational.
+I would also highly recommend Orange Robe Tours if you visit Luang Prabang.
+It gives you an amazing look into the daily life of a novice, and it’s incredibly educational.
+Plus, the organization helps give back to the community.
+You can read more about our experience in our guide to Luang Prabang.

 Support the Locals